wgryc/phasellm/demos-and-products/researchllm/README.md

 [2-minute demo below:](https://www.youtube.com/watch?v=-fzFCii6UoA)
 [![ResearchGPT screenshot](screenshot.png)](https://www.youtube.com/watch?v=-fzFCii6UoA)

+Please note that we originally launched this as *ResearchGPT* and have since renamed the demo to *ResearchLLM*.
+Apologies for any confusion!

 ## 🚨🚨 WARNING: Runs LLM-Generated Python Code

 This product will run LLM-generated Python code on your computer/server.
 We highly recommend sandboxing the code or running this on a server that doesn't contain any sensitive information or processes.